jtgithub/JTSandbox/README.md

 JTSandbox
 =========

-This is a test site before full commit to make sure the process is clear.
+This is a test before full commit to make sure the process is clear.